The ASUS VG279Q is the first 1080p 144Hz gaming monitor available with an IPS panel.

 The ASUS VG279Q 1080 144Hz IPS monitor is also equipped with AMD FreeSync/Adaptive-Sync support which allows the monitor to change its refresh rate dynamically thus eliminating all screen tearing and stuttering with basically no input lag cost.

 This technology requires an AMD FreeSync-compatible graphics card and it works within 40-144Hz/FPS (Frames Per Second) variable refresh rate range (VRR).
-The adaptive-sync also works with NVIDIA 1000 series and 2000 series GPUs without any issues on this monitor.
+The adaptive-sync also works with NVIDIA 1000 series and 2000 series GPUs (and newer) without any issues on this monitor.